 5. Update: 2002.02.16

-It happened again; the first episode since I first wrote this page.
+It's happened again.
 This one occurred as I was walking down Robson Street in Vancouver.
 I was crapped on rather mightily, by a crow this time.
-Mercifully, crowsh*t is no worse than the gull or pigeon variety (I'd always imagined it would be utterly more foul, for some reason).
+Mercifully, crow shit is no worse than the gull or pigeon variety (I'd always imagined it would be utterly more foul, for some reason).
 And I was wearing, of all things, my rain coat.
 Oh frabjous day.
 Maybe now I can find a job!

 6. Update: 2002.08.18

-Well, six months and two days later, I've still had no luck with a job (or with much else, actually), but I have had another dose of birdshit.
-This time it was on the beach, of all places, just as I was about to approach a woman who I'd noticed had the same dragon tattoo I've got.
-I had just tucked away my camera to walk over to where she was lying with her husband (no point in clinging to the camera while approaching an attached stranger in a bikini, I reckoned), when I felt something hit my leg and crotch.
-I looked down, and there was a fresh dollop of rather dark birdshit about two centimetres to the right of my fly.
-Another graced my leg about ten centimetres above my ankle.
+Well, six months and two days later, I've still had no luck with a job (or with much else, actually), but I have had another dose of bird shit.
+This time it was on the beach as I was about to approach a woman who I'd noticed had the same dragon tattoo I've got.
+I had just tucked away my camera to walk over to where she was lying with her husband, when I felt something hit my leg and crotch.
+I looked down, and there was a large dollop of rather dark birdshit about two centimeters to the right of my fly.
+Another, even larger smear graced my leg about ten centimeters above my ankle.
+It was the biggest shitting by a bird to date.

 After struggling to get it cleaned up with sandy saltwater, I decided I was no longer presentable enough to go chatting to strangers on the beach (what an image that would have made, someone fully dressed with a stained wet patch in the crotch asking about women's tattoos—I passed on the idea).
 Definitely the worst bird-shitting to date.
 Hopefully of a lifetime.
 I don't know what luck befell me next.